-19 Most Misquoted Movie Lines Of All Time
+The 20 Most Misquoted Movie Lines of All Time

-If you’re a fan of the movie Jaws—and who isn’t?—you’ve probably found a reason to use the movie’s most classic line at least once in casual conversation: “We’re gonna need a bigger boat.”
-Well, sorry to be the bearer of bad news, but you’ve probably been misquoting that line your entire life.
-You’re close, but that’s not exactly what Martin Brody (Roy Scheider) says to his crew-mate Quint (Robert Shaw).
-What he actually tells him is, “You’re gonna need a bigger boat."
+If you're a fan of the movie Jaws—and who isn't?—you've probably found a reason to use the movie's most classic line at least once in casual conversation: "We're gonna need a bigger boat."
+Well, sorry to be the bearer of bad news, but you've probably been misquoting that line your entire life.
+You're close, but that's not exactly what Martin Brody (Roy Scheider) says to his crew mate Quint (Robert Shaw).
+What he actually tells him is, "You're gonna need a bigger boat."
 And it's far from the only movie quote that we all collectively misremember.
 Here are 20 famous and famously misquoted movie lines from cinema history.
 And for more killer lines, here are 30 Movie Quotes Every '90s Kid Knows by Heart.

 "Greed is good."

-Gordon Gekko (Michael Douglas) delivered what’s probably the most notorious lines about ethically-challenged investors in Oliver Stone’s 1987 cinematic tour de force Wall Street.
-Only problem is, he never said it.
+Gordon Gekko (Michael Douglas) delivers what's probably the most notorious line about ethically challenged investors in Oliver Stone's 1987 cinematic tour de force Wall Street.
+Only problem is, he never says it.

-What Gekko told the crowd of would-be investors was this: “The point is, ladies and gentlemen, that greed, for lack of a better word, is good.
-Greed is right, greed works.”
-You’re never going to catch somebody saying it that precise way.
-“Greed, for lack of a better word, is good” just doesn’t have the same ring to it.
+What Gekko really tells the crowd of would-be investors is this: "The point is, ladies and gentlemen, that greed, for lack of a better word, is good.
+Greed is right, greed works."
+You're never going to catch somebody saying it that precise way.
+"Greed, for lack of a better word, is good" just doesn't have the same ring to it.
 For more from the decade of greed, here are 30 Movie Quotes Every '80s Kid Knows by Heart.

 "Play it again, Sam."

-It might be the most repeated line in film history, and nobody actually said it.
-In our collective cultural memories, it was Humphrey Bogart who said “play it again, Sam” in the 1942 noir classic Casablanca.
-But it was Ingrid Bergman who actually said something closer, when she asked the piano player, “Play it once, Sam, for old time’s sake.
-Play ‘As Time Goes By.’”
+In our collective cultural memory, it's Humphrey Bogart who says "play it again, Sam" in the 1942 noir classic Casablanca.
+But it's actually Ingrid Bergman's Ilse who says something closer, when she pleads with the piano player, "Play it once, Sam, for old time's sake.
+Play 'As Time Goes By.'"

 "Do you feel lucky, punk?"